 Three main issues are relevant to the protection of intellectual property rights (IPR) related to AI: protection of data and input, protection of the AI itself, and protection of results and AI-generated works.
 The primary IPR legislation of relevance in relation to AI is the Copyright Act (Upphovsrättslagen).
-However, other legislation, such as the Patent Act (Patentlagen) and the Trade Secrets
+However, other legislation, such as the Patent Act (Patentlagen) and the Trade Secrets Act (Lag om företagshemligheter) may, in some cases, also be relevant.
+Due to the difficulties in protecting IPR-related to AI, companies and organisations may choose to protect them as confidential information and trade secrets.

-The legal assessment here may be complicated, but it is essentially a requirement of foreseeability.
+263 The legal assessment here may be complicated, but it is essentially a requirement of foreseeability.